Josh-Thalappillil/Josh-Thalappillil/README.md

 - 👋 Hi, I’m @Josh-Thalappillil
-- 👀 I’m interested in Software Development and hoping to become a an Associate Software Developer.
+- 👀 I’m interested in Software Development and hoping to become an Associate Software Developer.
 - 🌱 I’m currently reading and learning from "The Self-taught Programmer" authored by Cory Althoff.
 - 📫 You can reach me @: https://www.linkedin.com/in/joshua-thalappillil-631825190/